-Know Salary Averages: Look at the national and regional salary averages for nurse practitioners.
+Know Salary Averages: This is one of the biggest weapons in the arsenal for contract negotiation for NPs.
+Look at the national and regional salary averages for nurse practitioners.
 For example, we have an annual salary report of average NP, PA, and CNS salaries.
 Use this information as a benchmark to judge whether the offer is competitive.
 If you don’t feel the salary offered is in range, it is fair to ask: “I know the market rate for this position is around $90,000.
 Can we discuss how this offer compares?”

 Understand The Types of Compensation: Compensation for nurse practitioners is comprised of more than just the starting salary.
 Find out how the employer handles performance increases, bonuses, relocation reimbursement, tuition funding and/or eligibility for grants.
 Factor in cost-of-living as part of the equation if you’re moving to a new city.